Internet Accuracy ProjectInternet Accuracy Project

 His adventurous spirit led him to get his pilot's license in his early 20s.
 He twice flew solo across the Atlantic, was an expert sailor, scuba diver, skier, and an accomplished horseman.

-For more information on this actor, visit our biographical profile of Christopher Reeve.
+For source data, or more information about this actor, visit our biographical profile of Christopher Reeve.

 Hobbies of John Hamilton Reynolds

-For more information on this English poet, visit our biographical profile of John Hamilton Reynolds.
+For source data, or more information about this English poet, visit our biographical profile of John Hamilton Reynolds.

 Hobbies of General H. Norman Schwarzkopf